Download This Sample

 - By 1779, U.S. Major General John Sullivan led an expedition of 4,000 Americans against the Iroquois and defeated them.
 The Iroquois and the government of the United States pledged not to disrupt the other in terms of reserved lands.

 - The Iroquois were semi-sedentary people.
 Each Iroquoian village comprised of several hundreds of people who dwelt in large longhouses.
 A longhouse was made of saplings and sheathed with barks of elm.

 - A longhouse housed many families.
 It was the basic unit of an Iroquoian society.
-Each household were divisions of clans following a matrilineal kinship system.
+Each household saw divisions of clans following a matrilineal kinship system.
 A clan mother was highly respected by the community.

 - The Iroquoians followed traditional gender roles in which men usually built houses, hunted, fished, and engaged in military activities.
 Women produced maize, squash, beans, gathered wild foods, and were in charge of household chores.

-- The Iroquoians practiced deer-hunting parties after the autumn harvest and return to their villages during midwinter.
+- The Iroquoians practiced deer-hunting parties after the autumn harvest and return to their villages during the midwinter.

 - Decision-making processes considered kinship and locality.
 The Iroquoians were fond of council meetings and attendance was determined by locality, sex, age, and the specific issue being settled.
 They believed in gaining consensus.